 Ready to experiment with the technology?

 We are responsible for delivering the news and information of numerous organisations around the world.
 Set up a digitalsignage.NET account now and experiment with the technology.
 No obligations, no credit card required.
-All you need is a standard PC or a MAC.
+All you need is a Web Browser.